dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### BCAT1 and IKZF1

-The aberrant methylation of BCAT1 and IKZF1 has also been found in CRC tissue, and evidence has suggested their clinical utility as blood biomarkers associated to ctDNA presence [@youngCrosssectionalStudyComparing2016].
+The aberrant methylation of BCAT1 and IKZF1 has also been found in CRC tissue, and evidence has suggested their clinical utility as blood biomarkers associated to ctDNA presence [@pedersenEvaluationAssayMethylated2015].
+These biomarkers have been leveraged by the laboratory-developed test Colvera (Clinical Genomics), that follows a real-time PCR approach for their detection.
 In a recent prospective study of 142 stage I-III CRC patients, the aberrant methylation of these two genes was found in 19 patients (13.38%), which exhibited higher risk of recurrence (HR = 5.7, 95% CI: 1.9-17.3, p = 0.002) and lesser 3-year RFS (56.5% vs. 83.3% in ctDNA-negative patients) [@pedersenDetectionMethylatedBCAT12022].
-These biomarkers have also been leveraged by the laboratory-developed test Colvera (Clinical Genomics), which in its latest iteration has exhibited values of sensitivity and specificity as high as 62% and 98.3%, respectively [@vuceticClinicalPerformanceMethylationbased2021].

 ### SEPT9

-Finally, SEPT9, which has extensively been studied for CRC early detection and is at the base of the FDA-approved Epi proColon commercial assay (Epigenomics AG) has also been proposed for MRD detection [@wangAdvancePlasmaSEPT92018].
-After tumoral resection, the detection of methylated SEPT9 was able to predict the risk of recurrence in a cohort of 426 stage II-II CRC patients, among which RFS was decreased (HR = 5.83) [@yuanCirculatingMethylatedSEPT92022].
+Finally, SEPT9, a gene that has extensively been studied for CRC early detection has also been proposed for MRD detection [@wangAdvancePlasmaSEPT92018].
+Yuan et al. studied a cohort of 426 stage II-III CRC patients, and showed that the detection of methylated SEPT9 in ctDNA 4 weeks after surgical intervention significantly decreased RFS (HR = 6.08, 95% CI: 3.27–11.31, p < 0.001)[@yuanCirculatingMethylatedSEPT92022].

 ### Genome-wide